 Prior to his career in public service, Jerry’s career had him at the intersection of Government and the media, spending a decade as a news reporter, investigative journalist and news anchor at television stations in Texas, Oklahoma and Mississippi.
 His work has been featured on CNN, CBS News, ABC News and the Weather Channel.

-Jerry and his wife live in Austin and have three children.
+Jerry and his family live in Austin.
 An Ole Miss graduate, Jerry is also an advocate for adoption, a board member for All God’s Children International adoption agency, member of the Ole Miss Political Science Alumni Board, and is retired little league baseball, football, and basketball coach.